 com.day.cq.wcm.core.impl.VersionManagerImpl. to configure AEM WCM Version Manager.

-Whether a specific run mode is required.
+Is a specific run mode required?
 Create the folder:

 config- for all run modes